Weather & Tides

 You don’t need a lot of gear to enjoy the Park, and what you don’t have can be rented from the Abel Tasman Centre in Marahau.

 If you’re going anywhere at all in the great New Zealand outdoors, take a warm outer layer.
 Our weather gods just love messing with people.

 There are no pharmacies in the park so you need to take your own personal medication if required.
 There is only one café in the Park, at Awaroa, and that is only open during the summer, so you need to take your own food.
-There is fresh water available at various spots along the Coastal Track but you shouldn’t count on this being available.
+There is fresh water available at various spots along the Abel Tasman Coast Track but you shouldn’t count on this being available.
 Much of the water available needs to be boiled before it is safe to drink so you should take your own water for the day.